CyVerse-learning-materials/learning-materials-home/docs/ds/sftp.md

 # Transferring Data with SFTP via a Command Line Tool and Desktop Apps

 SFTP is the standard secure data transfer protocol that has been widely used.
-CyVerse has added support for SFTP to the Data Store to allow data access from a variety of computing environments.
-This means users can access their home and public folders in the CyVerse Data Store from their local computers using any SFTP-enabled applications such as OS built-in command-line tool, Cyberduck, and FileZilla.
+CyVerse added SFTP interface to the Data Store using [SFTPGo](https://github.com/drakkan/sftpgo){target=_blank}.
+SFTP enables data access from a variety of computing environments.
+This means users can access their home and public folders in the CyVerse Data Store from their local computers using any SFTP-enabled applications such as OS built-in command-line tool, [Cyberduck](https://cyberduck.io/){target=_blank}, and [FileZilla](https://filezilla-project.org/){target=_blank}.
 With SFTP, users can copy file between their local computer and the Data Store easily.

 ------------------------------------------------------------------------